MohamadSalehIT/jenkins-project/README.md

 # jenkins-project
 ## CI/CD Project Documentation

 This documentation provides an overview of the CI/CD project that involves the setup of Jenkins and deployment of a simple HTML website to a testing environment and subsequently to a production environment.
-The project utilizes three EC2 instances: `jenkins`, `testing`, and `production`, where `jenkins` serves as the Jenkins server, and `testing` and `production` act as slaves to the Jenkins server.
+The project utilizes three EC2 instances: `jenkins`, `staging`, and `production`, where `jenkins` serves as the Jenkins server, and `staging` and `production` act as slaves to the Jenkins server.

 ### Infrastructure Setup